jabartlett/dojo/README.md

 This project is my submission for the Kendo UI Dev.to hackathon!
 It implements Kendo UI components and WebRTC.
+Don't forget to create the hackathon submission post (note to myself!)

 https://dev.to/challenges/kendoreact